sacridini/Awesome-Geospatial/README.md

 * [Akima](https://cran.r-project.org/web/packages/akima/index.html) - Interpolation of Irregularly and Regularly Spaced Data.
 * [AMOEBA](https://cran.r-project.org/web/packages/AMOEBA/index.html) - A function to calculate spatial clusters using the Getis-Ord local statistic.
 It searches irregular clusters (ecotopes) on a map.
 * [bfastSpatial](https://github.com/loicdtx/bfastSpatial) - Package to pre-process gridded time-series data in order for them to be analyzed with change detection algorithms such as bfast.
 Uses classes from the raster package and includes utilities to run the algorithms and post-process the results.
+* [biodivMapR](https://github.com/jbferet/biodivMapR) - R package for α- and β-diversity mapping using remotely-sensed images.
 * [CARBayes](https://cran.r-project.org/web/packages/CARBayes/index.html) - Package implements Bayesian hierarchical spatial areal unit models.
 * [cartography](https://github.com/riatelab/cartography) - Thematic Cartography with R.
 * [classInt](https://cran.r-project.org/web/packages/classInt/index.html) - Selected commonly used methods for choosing univariate class intervals for mapping or other graphics purposes.